yw-fang/yw-fang.github.io/_pages/about.md

 I was nominated as topic editor for muti-journal topic, [Bioactive Compounds with Application Potentials in Nutraceuticals and Nutricosmetics: Focus on Mechanism of Action and Application Science](https://www.mdpi.com/topics/S8VZUEHT3B#journals).
 This topic is now open for submission.

 I like basketball and guitar.
-I formed a band, Handsome Star (帅比乐队), with my friends as lead guitarist when I was undergraduate student.
+I formed a band, Handsome Boys (帅比乐队), with my friends as lead guitarist when I was undergraduate student.
 And we even have an invited performances in our graduation ceremony.

 # 🔥 News